apache/sling-whiteboard/capabilities/README.md

 by aggregating the output of all active `CapabilitiesSource` services.

-This can be easily expanded to multiple sets of Capabilities if needed later on, using service properties to group or tag the `CapabilitiesSource` services.
+This can be easily expanded to multiple sets of Capabilities if needed later on, by changing the code to use service properties to group or tag the `CapabilitiesSource` services.

 The tests provide simple `CapabilitiesSource` examples, that API is as follows: